-P. The Executive Director of the Executive Commission on Ethical Standards is hereby authorized to grant an exception from the terms of this Policy if, in the judgment of the Executive Director, the entity that employs, provides compensation or is owned in part by the College Trustee is one with which the College may contract with pursuant to N.J.S.A.
+P. The Executive Director of the Executive Commission on Ethical Standards is hereby authorized to grant an exception from the terms sections M through O, above, if, in the judgment of the Executive Director, the entity that employs, provides compensation or is owned in part by the College Trustee is one with which the College may contract with pursuant to N.J.S.A.
 52:13D-19 and N.J.S.A.
 52:34-10, or where the public interest requires that an exception be made.

 The following definitions shall have the following meanings with regard to the Code of Ethics for Trustees of Brookdale Community College: